 Lighting details

 — Prior to the commencement of each phase of the authorised development, details of the proposed permanent external lighting in that phase must be submitted to and approved in writing by the local planning authority or in the case of the highway works the relevant highway authority.
-The lighting details must accord with the principles established in the lighting proposal set out in Chapter 12 of the environmental statement.
+The lighting details must accord with the principles established in the lighting proposal set out in Chapter 12 of the environmental statement or in the case of that phase comprising plot 16 in accordance with the lighting strategy in appendix 11A of the additional environmental statement.

 The approved lighting scheme must be implemented and maintained as approved in writing by the local planning authority or in the case of the highway works the relevant highway authority during operation of the authorised development and no external lighting other than that approved under this requirement may be installed.